fossi-foundation/fossi-foundation.github.io/_posts/2017-09-14-orconf_2017_roundup.md

 Don't forget to check [the ORConf site](https://orconf.org) for links to videos when they're available, and slide decks from the presentations.

-We're looking forward to seeing you all again for ORConf 2018!
+We're looking forward to seeing everyone at ORConf 2018!

+(To stay in the loop, subscribe to [the orconf-announce list](https://lists.librecores.org/listinfo/orconf-announce).)